If you are planning to create an eWallet app, this blog is for you.

 3. Project requirements (scalability, performance, data model, features)

-It goes without saying that every app development project is unique and comes with its own unique set of requirements.
+Every app development project is unique and comes with its own unique set of requirements.

 This includes considering elements like scalability, app’s performance, feature set, and so on.
 Something that you should keep in mind is, the app’s requirements are always changing.